Back to Glossary

 The challenge of tracking conversions that happen long after initial ad exposure due to market conditions

-Most advertising platforms struggle with these extended attribution windows because they can't distinguish between users who weren't interested and users who are waiting for the right moment to convert.
-This leads to underreporting of campaign effectiveness and inaccurate CAC calculations.
+Most platforms can't distinguish between users who weren't interested and users waiting for the right moment.
+This leads to undercounting conversions and inflating CAC.

 Strategic Importance

-Understanding delayed conversions is crucial for proper campaign evaluation and CPTx effectiveness measurement.
-Without accounting for this pattern, advertisers may incorrectly conclude that campaigns are ineffective when they're actually building a pipeline of future conversions.
+Without accounting for delayed conversions, you may conclude campaigns are ineffective when they're actually building a pipeline of future conversions.
+This is particularly critical for DeFi products where timing matters significantly to users.